Tuesday, 31 January 2023

 Full background details can be found here: https://robcrute-blackhall.blogspot.com/2023/01/reported-incident-at-park-avenue.html

-With local residents understandably alarmed at reports that an emergency vehicle had been physically prevented from reaching a patient I contacted the health scrutiny office at county hall with a request that officers from NEAS (North East Ambulance Service) carry out an investigation and then report back on what had actually happened - and also what the impact might have been in terms of patient safety if there was an access issue at Park Avenue.
+With local residents understandably alarmed at reports on social media that an emergency vehicle had been physically prevented from reaching a patient I contacted the health scrutiny office at county hall with a request that officers from NEAS (North East Ambulance Service) carry out an investigation and then report back on what had actually happened - and also what the impact might have been in terms of patient safety if there was an access issue at Park Avenue.

 I have now received a response from a senior officer at NEAS confirming that following a search of their data systems they could find no record of any reported incidents as implied in the social media post mentioned above (ie, that an ambulance was ‘unable’ to respond to a call and that a patient had been left unattended).